robinboncoeur/mygitblender/README.md

 These files reside in your scripts/addons folder in its own folder called **make_shaders**: Blender will install the folder and files from the zip.
 Additionally, the zip contains these files:

-* path_list.csv: **cannot be used as-is--must be copied to your currently open .blend file's folder, and edited**.
+* path_list.csv: **cannot be used as-is - must be copied to your currently open .blend file's folder, and edited**.

-* image_list.csv: **cannot be used as-is--must be copied to the images folder for your figure, and edited**.
+* image_list.csv: **cannot be used as-is - must be copied to the images folder for your figure, and edited**.

 It is essential these files are copied to their respective folders **(and edited)** for the script to work. *Note: A copy of the csv files will be extracted to the scripts folder during the unarchiving, but those .csv files in that scripts folder will not be read by the script.*